Drop in your email to be part of the Binj exclusive early access release.

 Information Collected from Children Under the Age of 13

 The Company may collect and store persistent identifiers such as cookies or IP addresses from Children without parental consent for the purpose of supporting the internal operation of the Service.

-We may collect and store other personal information about children if this information is submitted by a child with prior parent consent or by the parent or guardian of the child.
+We may collect and store other personal information about children if this information is submitted by a child with prior parental consent or by the parent or guardian of the child.

 The Company may collect and store the following types of personal information about a child when submitted by a child with prior parental consent or by the parent or guardian of the child:

 - Date of birth

 - Parent's or guardian's name

 - Parent's or guardian's email address